Azure/azure-signalr-bench/SignalRServiceBenchmarkPlugin/readme.md

          ...
 ```
 ### Master
-Master is responsible for loading and parsing benchmark configuration and allocating to slaves to execute benchmark.
+Master is responsible for loading and parsing benchmark configuration and allocating jobs to slaves to execute the benchmark.

 ### Slave
 All slaves execute benchmark at the same time to evaluate the performance.